 You can see them first hand in action on the following videos

-- Insane Salmon bust up with the 1DFR
+- An insane Salmon bust-up with the 1DFR

 - Snapper and salmon action with the 1DFR rods

-- Fishing the 1DFR on a inflatable pool tube in the bay
+- Fishing the 1DFR on an inflatable pool tube in the bay

 The 1DFR range – Size and lengths